fairlight1337/libcflie/README.md

     the USB dongle and letting the copter go out of range and return.
 Also, event hooks are marked for all these events to execute custom code for all situations.
+  * `ex-gui` displays an OpenGL window that shows a plane based on the current copter orientation.
+Using the arrow keys, you can control the copter, and when pressing the space bar, you can increase the thrust to the copter.
+CAREFUL: When starting the program, the copter will start with a thrust greater than 10000, which will start the engines!
+So be sure to place it far away from objects (or your hands).